About the course

 How school placements work

-The majority of your training will take place at within the Valley Invicta Teaching School Alliance with Invicta Grammar school.
+The majority of your training will take place at within the Valley Invicta Teaching School Alliance.
 The training programme will be personalised to the individual's professional needs but will include training on the following areas: teaching and learning, curriculum, assessment, working with parents and the community.
 All training is closely aligned to support the trainee achieve the Teachers’ Standards.

 Candidates will have the opportunity to work alongside experienced outstanding teachers.
 Support and mentorship will be given by senior teachers.